bulletmark/wordle-aid/README.md

 3. Choose a word from the suggestion list output from above command.
-We choose to enter the highest frequency candidate **LEAST** from the list, which gives the result shown on the second line in the the image above.
+We choose to enter the highest frequency candidate **LEAST** from the list, which gives the result shown on the second line in the image above.
 Then run:

     ```